-In fact, it happens all the time.
+It happens all the time.
 Businesses act out this tragedy so often it should be considered a classic, like Julius Caesar or King Lear.

 There is something you can do to avoid this terrible fate: conduct a thorough UX audit.

 A few months ago, we were talking strategy with a potential client who was convinced they had a data silo problem.
 Their technology stack was built on four primary systems, and none of them talked to each other.
 Completing tasks was painful, and their productivity was suffering.

 They wanted us to design and build an application that connected all of their systems and centralized the user experience.

 That sounded logical, but we wanted to be sure, so we ran a UX audit of all the client’s systems and processes.

 Lo and behold, their biggest problem wasn’t software, but a series of redundant steps in their workflow.
 The data silos didn’t help, but they were not the primary issue.

 Of the issues we identified in the client’s workflow, only a few marked in red were software-related.